Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: A Simple Experiment to Demonstrate the Gauge Field

 \section{A Simple Experiment to Demonstrate the Gauge Field}

 While the ultimate purpose of this proposal is to study exotic many-body states in an array of hundreds or thousands of flux qubits, the existence of a nontrivial gauge field can be demonstrated by studying an arrangement of four flux qubits, connected in a loop.
 Consider a square loop of four flux qubits labeled (1-4), where qubit 1 sits at the top left corner and qubit 4 at the bottom right, as shown in Fig.~\ref{4Qfig}.
 For this choice, any hop through a $D^{z}$ coupling will accumulate a phase $\psi$, giving a total of $\Psi = 2 \psi$ for a complete circuit of the loop.
-Conversely, if the phases of the voltages applied to the $B$ qubits are shifted by $\pi$ from one FQ-FQ pair to the next, the magnitude of the hopping matrix element will be unchanged but there will be no complex phase accumulation.
+Conversely, if the phases of the voltages applied to the $B$ qubits are shifted by $\pi$ from one qubit pair to the next, the magnitude of the hopping matrix element will be unchanged but there will be no complex phase accumulation.
 In this case, the $B$ qubits have identical rotating frame energies to the $A$ qubits, and differ from them through the relative phases $\varphi_{si}$ of the applied voltages.
 We will assume for simplicity that the magnitudes of the hopping matrix elements from the $D^{z}$ and $D^{\pm}$ couplings are both equal to $J$.

 To demonstrate that the alternating voltages generate a nonzero effective flux through the four-qubit loop, we first initialize the array by letting all four qubits relax to their ground states.
-At time $t=0$, we apply a microwave pulse to qubit 1 to excite it into the fluxon state $\ket{1}$, and then at time $t$ we measure the state of qubit 4.
-The probability of qubit 4 being occupied by the fluxon is given by
+At time $t=0$, we apply a microwave pulse to qubit 1 to excite it into the rotating frame excited state $\ket{1_A}$, and then at time $t$ we measure the state of qubit 4.
+The probability of qubit 4 being excited is given by

 This interference pattern is particularly striking when $\Psi$ is nearly equal to $\pi$.
 If we let $\Psi = \pi + \epsilon$, the probability distribution becomes